Guide, Updated 15 May 2026

 What happens if I have a panic attack during the UK driving test?

 You can verbally ask the examiner to pull over at the next safe location and pause.
 Once stopped, you can ground yourself (5-4-3-2-1 sensory grounding, controlled breathing, water).
 The pause is not marked as a fault.
 If you feel able to continue, the test resumes from the same point.
-If you cannot continue, the examiner may stop the test entirely, in which case the 10-working-day cooling period is waived and you can rebook the next available slot.
+If you cannot continue, the test ends and you would rebook through gov.uk in the normal way; check the official guidance for the current rebooking rules.
 The most important thing is knowing in advance that pausing is allowed; many clinical-anxiety candidates push through a building panic attack because they do not know they can stop, which produces worse outcomes than pausing.

 How long should I treat my anxiety before taking the UK driving test?

 A typical clinical treatment path takes 12 to 26 weeks: GP consultation (week 1), CBT referral wait (NHS 6 weeks, private 1 to 2 weeks), CBT course (6 to 12 sessions over 8 to 16 weeks), graded exposure with your driving instructor in parallel (8 to 12 weeks), DVSA accommodation request and confirmation (4 weeks before test).
-Booking the test before treatment is meaningfully underway carries a 35 percent expected pass probability versus 53 percent with the full toolkit.
+On indicative non-DVSA estimates, booking the test before treatment is meaningfully underway carries a much lower expected pass probability than going in with the full toolkit.
 The 12 to 26 week delay is structurally worth it.
 The DVSA theory test certificate is valid for 2 years, so the delay does not force re-passing the theory in most cases.

 Can I bring my driving instructor with me on the UK driving test if I have anxiety?

 Yes.
 Every candidate has the right to have their driving instructor (or any nominated accompanier) in the back seat of the test vehicle.
 The instructor cannot speak, gesture, or in any way assist during the test, but their silent presence is a reliable anxiety-reducer for clinical-anxiety candidates.
 No special request is needed; simply tell the examiner before starting.
-The instructor-in-back-seat option is particularly effective when combined with the familiarisation lap and the disclosed-anxiety briefing time.
-The PassRates.uk cohort data shows roughly a 3 to 4 percentage point pass rate gain from instructor-in-back versus no-accompanier for clinical-anxiety candidates.
+The instructor-in-back-seat option is particularly effective when combined with declaring your anxiety when you book so the examiner can give clear, unhurried instructions.
+Candidate reports broadly suggest a modest pass-rate gain from having the instructor in the back versus no accompanier for clinical-anxiety candidates, though this is anecdotal rather than DVSA-measured.

 Is it better to delay my UK driving test if my anxiety is severe?

 Yes for a meaningful subset of candidates.
 If you are experiencing daily panic attacks, persistent avoidance of driving lessons, or derealisation while driving in low-stakes conditions, the priority is getting the anxiety treated rather than taking the test.
-A delayed test with 50 to 53 percent expected pass probability after treatment is structurally better than a rushed test with 35 percent expected pass probability.
+A delayed test taken after treatment, with materially better odds, is structurally better than a rushed test taken with the anxiety untreated.
 The DVSA theory certificate is valid for 2 years, so a 12 to 26 week delay does not usually force re-passing the theory.
 The decision is clinical: discuss it with your GP and your driving instructor together.
-Roughly 10 to 20 percent of clinical-anxiety candidates would benefit from delay; the social pressure to keep moving often overrides the right clinical decision.
+A meaningful minority of clinical-anxiety candidates would benefit from delay; the social pressure to keep moving often overrides the right clinical decision.

 Related guides